Naomi2468/MiniWebApplication/README.md

 - API keys are loaded from environment variables
 - Emotion output is restricted to a fixed whitelist
 - Fallback logic ensures safe handling of unexpected model responses
+- SQL queries use parameterized statements to prevent SQL injection

 ---